 Learn – Train – Play

-All Saints' Sixth Form work in partnership with Cheltenham Town Football Club.
+All Saints’ Academy Sixth Form works in partnership with Cheltenham Town Football Club.

 The programme includes:

 - Individual learning plans for each player, with individual feedback